Usha Prashar, Baroness Prashar: Early life and education

 Born in Kenya, she came to Yorkshire with her father Naurhia Lal Prashar and family in the 1960s.
-She was educated at the independent Wakefield Girls' High School, becoming head girl in 1967.
+She was educated at the then direct grant school Wakefield Girls' High School, becoming head girl in 1967.
 Prashar read Politics at Leeds University, graduating in 1970 with a Bachelor of Arts degree, after which she undertook postgraduate studies in Social Administration at the University of Glasgow.

 Career

-Private Sector
+Private sector

 Baroness Prashar was a non-executive director of Channel Four Television Corporation from 1992 to 1999, of UNITE Group plc from 2001 to 2004, and became a non-executive director of ITV plc in February 2005.

-Public Sector
+Public sector

 Baroness Prashar was executive chair of the Parole Board of England and Wales from October 1997 to October 2000.
 Having been appointed a Civil Service Commissioner in 1990, she was First Civil Service Commissioner from August 2000 to 2005.

-Non-Governmental Sector
+Non-governmental sector

 Baroness Prashar is a trustee of Cumberland Lodge, an educational charity initiating fresh debate on the burning questions facing society.

 Baroness Prashar became a governor of De Montfort University in 1996, and became its chancellor in 2001.
 She was chair of the National Literacy Trust from 2001 to 2005.
 She was appointed a trustee of the BBC World Service Trust in 2002, and was president of the Royal Commonwealth Society.
 She was Deputy Chair of the British Council.

-Baroness Prashar was a director of the Runnymede Trust from 1976 to 1984, a Fellow with the Policy Studies Institute from 1984 to 1986, and a director of the National Council for Voluntary Organisations from 1986 to 1991.
+Baroness Prashar was a director of the Runnymede Trust from 1976 to 1984, a Fellow with the Policy Studies Institute from 1984 to 1986, and Director of the National Council for Voluntary Organisations from 1986 to 1991.
 She is also a governor of the Ditchley Foundation, which organises conferences in Oxfordshire.